andrewalker/hakyll-awn/cv.md

 ## Open Source and Community

-I am an active advocate of Open Source.
+I am engaged in advocating Open Source.
 I have a very active GitHub profile with several of my personal projects, or forks, and I have contributed to a variety of Perl projects such as Catalyst, DBIx::Class, DBIx::Class::Schema::Loader, Text::Xslate, BreadBoard and others.

 I have spoken in a few local Perl Monger technical events and YAPC's, and once organized a hackaton of about 25 people.